ShahStavan/Sci_docx_Cactus/README.md

 ## Features

-- **Scientific Document Training:** Sci-docx is specifically designed to be trained on scientific documents, ensuring its understanding of technical language and context.
+1 **Scientific Document Training:** Sci-docx is specifically designed to be trained on scientific documents, ensuring its understanding of technical language and context.

-- **RAG Architecture:** Leveraging the RAG model, Sci-docx combines effective retrieval and generation steps to provide accurate and contextually relevant outputs.
+2 **RAG Architecture:** Leveraging the RAG model, Sci-docx combines effective retrieval and generation steps to provide accurate and contextually relevant outputs.

-- **User-Friendly Interface:** An intuitive interface allows users to upload and process their scientific documents seamlessly using <strong> NextJS </strong> and <strong> ShadCN Library </strong>.
+3 **User-Friendly Interface:** An intuitive interface allows users to upload and process their scientific documents seamlessly using <strong> NextJS </strong> and <strong> ShadCN Library </strong>.

-- **Flexible Usage:** Whether you're looking to understand complex scientific papers or generate concise summaries, Sci-docx adapts to various use cases.
+4 **Flexible Usage:** Whether you're looking to understand complex scientific papers or generate concise summaries, Sci-docx adapts to various use cases.

+## Limitations
+1. **Specificity Requirement:**
+   - The model performs optimally when the prompt query is highly specific.
+General or vague queries may result in less accurate or improper answers.

+2. **Potential for Improper Answers:**
+   - In cases where the prompt query lacks specificity, the model may generate responses that are not aligned with the user's expectations, leading to potential inaccuracies.

+3. **Training Time Considerations:**
+   - Handling multiple file types concurrently during training may extend the processing time.
+Users should anticipate longer durations when dealing with diverse document formats simultaneously.

+4. **Scalability Challenges:**
+   - Achieving scalability requires a significant investment of resources and capital, particularly when utilizing APIs for pre-trained models.
+Consideration should be given to scalability requirements and associated costs for optimal performance.

 ## Getting Started